muhammednagy/terraform-task/README.md

-# IaC Cloudfront + s3 with different account with alternate domain
+# IaC Cloudfront + s3 with different account and alternate domain
 Terraform project that creates an S3 bucket and a cloudfront distribution to serve content from that bucket (from different accounts) with alternate domain support

 Feel free to check the end result [here](https://cloudfront.muhnagy.com)